aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Fri Mar 20 05:42:16 2026
+Last update: Sat Mar 21 05:34:08 2026

 ### Let's play! 🎮